chen4119/sambal.dev/pages/docs/core/collection.md

 ---
 "@type": TechArticle
-identifier: core/collection
 headline: Collection
 articleSection: Core concept
 position: 6
 ---

-Collection is a way to group and sort content.
+Collection is a way to group and sort pages of your website.
 For example in a blog, you will need a collection of all your blog posts sorted by dateCreated in descending order.
 You may also want blog posts grouped by tags.

 # Setup